shambhavimishra/DSEvaluation/README.md

 # DSEvaluation

 ## Solution for Question 1
-The solution for question 1 is in Google Colab.
+The solution for question 1 is in (Google Colab)['https://github.com/shambhavimishra/DSEvaluation/blob/main/question1_solution.ipynb'].
 The solution contains two approach
 - Without using regular expressions
 - With regular expressions